Chris99ChangHo/gna-web-dev-internship-2025/week-03/day-01.md

         * **Using Specialized Plugins:** Extending functionality using plugins specialized for specific pages (e.g., Checkout) (to be considered for future project expansion).
         * **Using WordPress Customizer:** Modifying design within limited scope through the default WordPress Customizer (applied for simple style adjustments).

-* **WooCommerce Permalinks Settings Understanding & Optimization Review:**
+* **WooCommerce Permalinks Settings Importance Acknowledgment & Optimization Review:**
-    * Studied the impact of WooCommerce permalink settings on Search Engine Optimization (SEO) and User Experience (UX).
-Understood how to set up product and category URL structures to be more SEO-friendly.
+    * **Acknowledged the importance** of WooCommerce permalink settings for Search Engine Optimization (SEO) and User Experience (UX). **Understood the necessity** of setting up product and category URL structures to be more SEO-friendly.
     * **Setting Path:** `WordPress Admin > Settings > Permalinks` and `WooCommerce > Settings > Products > General > Permalinks`.
     * **Key Options:** Understood the differences between various options like default, product name, product category, and established criteria for selecting the most suitable structure (e.g., clear URL structures like `domain/product/product-name`, `domain/product-category/category-name`).